MicrosoftDocs/power-automate-docs/articles/desktop-flows/runtime-notifications.md

 # Runtime notifications

-Power Automate provides two different types of notifications while running a desktop flow, depending on the user's preferences.

 > [!NOTE]
 > Runtime notifications are displayed when a flow is run directly from the console.
 When a flow is run from the portal, Power Automate doesn't display notifications.

+Power Automate provides two different types of notifications while running desktop flows, depending on the user's preferences.

 Through the **Monitoring/Notifications** option of the console settings, you can choose between the integrated Windows notifications, the flow monitoring window, or disabling the notifications.